Republicans’ conflicting message: Embracing Trump election lie is key to prominence, just stop asking us about it

 “I don’t think we can have an honest reckoning about how to expand the party and win presidential elections in the future without acknowledging that he lost and how,” said Michael Steel, a former aide to former House speaker John A. Boehner, a Republican from Ohio.
 Steel now represents Dominion Voting Systems, which has taken legal action against Fox News and Trump lawyer Rudolph W. Giuliani, denying that the company was involved in voting fraud.

-Rep. Dan Bishop (R-N.C.), said many Republicans want to focus on “election irregularities”
+Rep. Dan Bishop (R-N.C.) said many Republicans want to focus on “election irregularities.”

 “There are a lot of things that people are still pursuing — I think they should pursue them to their conclusion,” he said.